-In addition, the principal outcome of VS required a further more nuanced analysis since 4 possible VS suppression trajectories were possible from baseline to 6 months: (1) maintained VS; (2) improved to VS; (3) lost VS from baseline to six months; and (4) remained detectable at baseline and six months.
-Using Pearson's Chi-squared test, we compared the distribution of the placebo to the XR-NTX arms across these four possible outcomes.
-To further capture changes in VS from baseline to 6 months, we applied McNemer's Chi-squared test using the exact2× $2^{46-48}$ package in R to the discordant outcomes where VS status had changed.
+ASI, addiction severity index; AUDIT, Alcohol Use Disorders Identification Test; M.I.N.I., Mini-International Neuropsychiatric Interview; MAT, medication-assisted therapy; PTSD, posttraumatic stress disorder: SF-12, Short Form 12, suppression trajectories were possible from baseline to 6 months: (1) maintained VS; (2) improved to VS; (3) lost VS from baseline to 6 months; and (4) remained detectable at baseline and 6 months.
+Using Pearson χ^2 test, we compared the distribution of the placebo with the XR-NTX arms across these 4 possible outcomes.
+To further capture changes in VS from baseline to 6 months, we applied McNemar χ^2 test using the $exact2x2^{46-48}$ package in R to the discordant outcomes where VS status had changed.

-The mean change in VL (copies/mL) was also analyzed between treatment arms comparing the baseline with 6-month time-points.
-The negative values for changes in the XR-NTX group precluded the usual log transformation, thus we used the original data and report the mean changes.
+The mean change in VL (copies/mL) was also analyzed between treatment arms comparing the baseline with 6-month time points.
+The negative values for changes in the XR-NTX group precluded the usual log transformation; thus, we used the original data and reported the mean changes.

-Multiple Logistic Regression Analysis of Predictors of Viral Suppression at 6
+Multiple Logistic Regression Analysis of Predictors of Viral Suppression at 6 Months

-Months-After confirming that a statistically significant difference was found for changes in VS, we explored predictive variables guided by the literature, including treatment group assignment and the number of injections received to further explain independent predictors for maximal VS (<50 copies/ml).
-A backward stepwise model selection "step" algorithm in R then sequentially eliminated variables until we achieved models with the best goodness-of-fit using the Akaike information criterion (AIC), as they yielded the most parsimonious results.
+After confirming that a statistically significant difference was found for changes in VS, we explored predictive variables guided by the literature,^{7,16} including treatment group assignment and the number of injections received to further explain independent predictors for maximal VS (<50 copies/mL).
+A backward stepwise model selection "step" algorithm in R then sequentially eliminated variables until we achieved models with the best goodness-of-fit using the Akaike information criterion, as they yielded the most parsimonious results.